Bayh–Dole Act: Recipient requirements

-The U.S. Supreme Court clarified in Stanford v Roche (2011), that the Bayh-Dole Act did not change the constitutional provision, that the original ownership of patents always vests with their inventor(s), and that the inventors' employees can own patents, only when inventors explicitly assign their patents to their employers.
+The U.S. Supreme Court clarified in Stanford v Roche (2011), that the Bayh-Dole Act did not change the constitutional provision, that the original ownership of patents always vests with their inventor(s), and that the inventors' employers can own patents, only when inventors explicitly assign their patents to their employers.

 If an organization does not elect to retain title to a subject invention that it has acquired, then the Federal agency may request title.
 The agency may waive its right to take title to the invention, and allow the inventors to retain title to their inventions.